redwoodjs/photos-archive/README.md

      - Developer contact information: Your email
    - Click **Save and Continue**
    - Under **Scopes**, click **Add or Remove Scopes**
-   - Search for and add: `https://www.googleapis.com/auth/photoslibrary.readonly`
+   - Search for and add: `https://www.googleapis.com/auth/photospicker.mediaitems.readonly`
+     - This scope allows users to select specific photos to share with your app
+     - Alternative description in UI: "See photos and videos you've selected"
    - Click **Update** then **Save and Continue**
-   - Add test users if your app is in testing mode (your own email)
+   - Add test users if your app is in testing mode (add your own email)
    - Click **Save and Continue**
 5. Create OAuth 2.0 credentials:
    - Navigate to **APIs & Services** > **Credentials**